UT Tyler Department of Electrical Engineering

 The electrical engineering faculty comes from diverse industrial backgrounds.
 Each faculty member holds an advanced terminal degree, and most have actively practiced engineering before joining the university faculty.

-The Department of Electrical Engineering supports the mission of the College of Engineering and Computer Science through its teaching, research, and community service activities.
+The Department of Electrical Engineering supports the mission of the College of Engineering through its teaching, research, and community service activities.

 The department is committed to excellence in undergraduate electrical engineering education and provides its students with a strong theoretical foundation, practical engineering skills, experience in communication and teamwork, and training in ethics and professional conduct.

 Graduates are prepared for successful engagement in industrial enterprises, research and development, graduate study and practice as professional engineers.

 The department also provides advanced studies in support of the graduate programs of the College of Engineering.